ngiger/redmine_medelexis/README.md

     bundle exec rake db:migrate
     bundle exec rake redmine:plugins NAME=redmine_contacts

-and load the same plugins as above
+and load the same plugins as above.
+Now you should able to login (as a admin-user) test_admin with the password test_password

 Run tests